cloudposse/docs/content/community/faq.md

 We recommend users version pin to releases for stability and never pin to master.

 After merging a Pull Request to `master`, then cut a release.
 We cut a release for every merge to master.
-If it's a bug fix, bump the patch release (e.g. `0.0.x`) or if it's a new feature bump the minor (e.g. `0.x.0`).
+If it's a bug fix, bump the patch release (e.g. `0.0.x`).
+If it's a new feature, bump the minor (e.g. `0.x.0`).
 It's that easy!
 Review the rest of this FAQ for more details on our `semver` strategy.

 ## What are the merge constraints?